eswong610/user-guide-docs/docs/queries.md

 Congratulations!
 You've made your first entry into your database!

-## Querying the database
+### Querying the database

 To query anything from the database, you will need to use various function calls on the schema.
 Since we named our schema 'sample', we will use various methods on it to show queries.

-Step 1 - Use the method `findById` to return a data object that matches the id you input.
+## Step 1 - Setting up the `findById` method
+Use the method `findById` to return a data object that matches the id you input.
 Have a callback function as the second parameter.
 This will take the data object as an argument and act upon it.

-Step 2 - Create a callback function to use the data object you will retrieve.
+## Step 2 - Creating a callback function
+Create a callback function to use the data object you will retrieve.

 The following code snippet is an example of how the code should look like when you make a query.